|WHAT ARE WE DOING|

 - March 2009: A flooding study was completed which helped determine the causes of the flooding and conceptual solutions.

 - August 2007: Successive rain events led to Crystal Lake receiving between 11 and 12 inches of rainfall which produced the highest lake level ever recorded and areas around the lake experienced significant flooding.

-- This area was annexed into the City in 1929.
-Many of these homes were initially built in the 1920s and 1930s as summer cottages and three-season homes.
+- Many of these homes were initially built in the 1920s and 1930s as summer cottages and three-season homes.

-- As the demand for year-round homes in Crystal Lake grew, these homes were converted to year-round residences.
+- As the demand for year-round homes in Crystal Lake grew, more homes were converted to year-round residences.